cznewt/audiobookshelf_simpleclient/PROGRESS_FEATURE_README.md

 ### Resuming a Book
 1. User selects a book they've previously started (shows progress percentage)
-2. Playback starts and automatically seeks to the saved position
+2. Playback starts and immediately seeks to the saved position within 1-2 seconds
-3. A brief pause occurs while the player initializes and seeks
+3. The user may hear a very brief moment of audio from the beginning before the seek completes
-4. Playbook continues from where it was left off
+4. Playback continues from the correct saved position
 5. Chapter information updates to reflect the current position

 ### Progress Indicators